 Sinfonietta VivazzA is a chamber ensemble that is made up of passionate musicians who present high quality concerts for a diverse public.
 Named after Rossini’s restless and adventuresome father, the motto of VivazzA is that “chamber music should be performed for the enjoyment of everyone.”
 To be able to achieve this goal, VivazzA, presents concert programs in flexible formations as well as collaborates with other art genres, such as theater, opera, dance, and film.

-With their innovate programs, VivazzA has performed for delighted audiences in such concerts as the „Summer Concert Series“ of the Ludwigs-Maximilian-University of Munich, the chamber music hall of the Beethovenhaus in Bonn, and the Museum of Arts and Crafts/Museum für Kunst und Gewerbe Hamburg.
-In 2015, VivazzA also performed in the Deutschlandfunk radio production „Als Friede ein Fremdwort war/When the word peace was an alien word“ honoring the end of the second world war.
+With their innovate programs, VivazzA has performed for delighted audiences in concerts at the Neuland Projekt Concert of the Tonhalle Düsseldorf, the Summer Concert Series of the Ludwigs-Maximilian-University of Munich, the chamber music hall of the Beethovenhaus in Bonn, and the Museum of Arts and Textiles/Museum für Kunst und Gewerbe in Hamburg.

 The Sinfonietta VivazzA has been awarded prizes for excellency in chamber music from the Medici International Music Competition as well as the London International Music Competition and was